 First, a covered employee files a workers' compensation claim according to the procedures laid out under state law.
 Usually that means the employer files initial paperwork with the state agency, or the employee starts a claim with the state's workers compensation agency or appeals board.
 A personal injury lawsuit, on the other hand, is filed in the local branch of the state's civil court system.

 Perhaps the most significant difference between a workers' compensation claim and a personal injury claim is the variety of damages that can be recovered.
 In a workers' compensation claim, you generally receive payments only for certain quantifiable losses (medical bills and lost income), usually up to certain maximums.
 You will not receive payment for pain and suffering in a workers' compensation claim, but those kinds of damages are always available in a personal injury lawsuit.

-Another big difference has to do with timing.
+Another big difference between personal injury and workers' comp claims has to do with timing.
 Typically, if you are injured on the job, you must notify your employer "immediately," or at least within a certain number of days (30, 90, etc., depending on the state).
 You typically have a much larger window within which to file an actual workers' comp claim (usually one to three years).
 With a personal injury lawsuit, the only time limit comes from the statute of limitations filing deadline, which varies from state to state, but is never shorter than one year from the date of the underlying accident, and is usually two or three years.

 The manner in which the workers' compensation system interacts with a personal injury claim can be very confusing.
 You do not typically have to choose between filing a workers' compensation claim and filing a personal injury claim.
 Even if you accept workers' compensation benefits from your employer, you still have the right to seek damages from the driver who caused the car accident.